 In the original hierarchy, Paul was over Titus and Timothy, and they had authority over the elders, who had some authority over other members.
 A similar hierarchy exists in some denominations today, with denominational leaders providing supervision over pastors, and pastors supervising elders in the churches.
 This provides accountability at all levels.

 Since presbyteros can refer to an older man or to a church leader, we have to look at the context to see which is meant.
-Since 1 Tim.
-5:1-2 deals with younger men, older women and younger women, it appears that presbyteroi in verse 1 refers to older men, not to church leaders.
-Tit.
-2:2-3 also seems to be about older men and older women.
+Since 1 Timothy 5:1-2 deals with younger men, older women and younger women, it appears that presbyteroi in verse 1 refers to older men, not to church leaders.
+Titus 2:2-3 also seems to be about older men and older women.
 They need to be taught basic things that church leaders should already know.
 Verses 4-6 then address younger women and younger men, so the context shows that Paul is dealing with older men as an age group, not church leaders.

-In Jerusalem, the elders seem to have had a ruling function in conjunction with the apostles (Acts 15:6, 22-23; 16:4; 21:18), just as the Jewish elders had a ruling function when they met as the Sanhedrin.
-Paul referred to “the elders who direct the affairs of the church” (1 Tim.
-5:17).
+Paul and Barnabas appointed elders in each of the churches they founded (Acts 14:23).
+Paul told Titus to appoint elders in every town in Crete (Titus 1:5).
+In both cases, the churches were young and probably small.
+Nevertheless, more than one elder was appointed in each church.
+In Jerusalem, elders seem to have had a ruling function in conjunction with the apostles (Acts 15:6, 22-23; 16:4; 21:18), just as the Jewish elders had a ruling function when they met as the Sanhedrin.
+Paul referred to “the elders who direct the affairs of the church” (1 Timothy 5:17).

 Although elders have authority that should be obeyed, they should not use their authority for self-service.
-Peter told them to serve “as overseers — not because you must, but because you are willing, as God wants you to be not greedy for money, but eager to serve; not lording it over those entrusted to you, but being examples to the flock” (1 Pet.
-5:2-3).
-Like overseers and pastors, they are to take care of the flock (1 Tim.
-3:5).
-They anoint the sick and pray for healing (Jas.
-5:14).
-They "watch out for your souls, as those who must give account" (Heb.
-13:17, NKJV).
+Peter told them to serve “as overseers — not because you must, but because you are willing, as God wants you to be not greedy for money, but eager to serve; not lording it over those entrusted to you, but being examples to the flock” (1 Peter 5:2-3).
+Like overseers and pastors, they are to take care of the flock (1 Timothy 3:5).
+They anoint the sick and pray for healing (James 5:14).
+“They keep watch over you as those who must give an account” (Hebrews 13:17).

 However, many of the functions of elders are not restricted to elders.
 The New Testament tells members to serve one another, teach other another, instruct one another, edify one another, admonish one another and submit to one another.
 The elders serve in all these areas to build others up, teach right doctrines, promote spiritual maturity and equip the saints for works of ministry.
 Elders preach and direct the church with concern for the spiritual well-being of the members; they work to bring out the most in the other members.

 We are given a list of qualifications for deacons, but not a list of their duties.
 The qualifications suggest that deacons may have had some teaching and ruling functions.
-“They must keep hold of the deep truths of the faith” (1 Tim.
-3:9).
-This concern for doctrinal accuracy may have simply been part of the concern for a good example (v.
-8), but it may also suggest that deacons helped teach.
+“They must keep hold of the deep truths of the faith” (1 Timothy 3:9).
+This concern for doctrinal accuracy may have simply been part of the concern for a good example (verse 8), but it may also suggest that deacons helped teach.

 The New Testament church had various leaders, who served members through the word and through physical services.
 Speaking ministries include preaching, teaching, instructing, edifying and admonishing.
 Physical ministries included food distribution and other internal needs of the church.
 Leaders also had a role in directing or managing the church, and they were to be obeyed and respected.

 All service, whether in speaking, serving or decision-making, should be done for the benefit of those being served.
 God puts people in the body as he wishes, all for the common good.
-He has given the church leadership roles to help the church function in its upward, outward and inward responsibilities.
+He has given leadership roles to help the church function in its upward, outward and inward responsibilities.

-Eph.
-4:11-16 gives an overview:
+Ephesians 4:11-16 gives an overview: